-For a Met Gala theme centered around religion, Lena Waithe managed to inject the red carpet with a little bit of politics tonight.
+For a Met Gala theme centred around religion, Lena Waithe managed to inject the red carpet with a little bit of politics tonight.
 The openly gay actress and writer lit up Twitter by wearing a rainbow cape by Carolina Herrera (now helmed by designer Wes Gordon) – and we just can't help but slow clap.

-Of her colorful train (worn over a sharp suit), Laithe told onlookers, "It's like my skin.
+Of her colourful train (worn over a sharp suit), Laithe told onlookers, "It's like my skin.
 I'm proud to be in it and put the community on my back to make sure they know I got 'em all the time."
 As if sporting the official flag of the LGTBQ+ community on her back wasn't defiant enough, the The Chi creator added that she interpreted the event's Catholic theme as a message to "just be yourself.
 It's not about church or Catholicism — you were made in God's image.
 So, that's how we rockin' tonight."
-In 2016, Waithe attended the Essence Black Women In Hollywood awards and urged LGBTQ+ people of color to come out.
+In 2016, Waithe attended the Essence Black Women In Hollywood awards and urged LGBTQ+ people of colour to come out.

 It's no secret that the Catholic Church has its qualms with homosexuality.
 Even the smallest gesture towards acceptance would be a huge step toward a more progressive relationship with the LGTBQ+ community.
-But grass is still green and the sky is still blue, so until that day comes, we're following Waithe's moves and draping ourselves with every color in the Crayon box.
+But grass is still green and the sky is still blue, so until that day comes, we're following Waithe's moves and draping ourselves with every colour in the Crayon box.

-On a night when fashion takes center stage, and most of Twitter is critiquing whether or not celebrities adhered to the theme or went rogue, moments like Waithe's bold Hererra number are a welcome reminder that fashion can bridge the gap between church and state.
+On a night when fashion takes centre stage, and most of Twitter is critiquing whether or not celebrities adhered to the theme or went rogue, moments like Waithe's bold Hererra number are a welcome reminder that fashion can bridge the gap between church and state.
 And it can look chic as hell, too.